SerenaTetart/Time_series_analysis/README.md

 ## General info
 In this repository you'll learn how to analyse a time serie and forecast it's values.

-Here we will try to forecast cryptocurrencies using only LSTM and multivariate time series.
+Here we will try to forecast cryptocurrencies using only LSTM and multivariate time series, we'll also forecast sales with ARIMA in the last project.

 Because cryptocurrencies are highly volatile and doesn't follow a specific pattern the results won't be good.